learn-co-curriculum/spring-mod-2-authorization/README.md

 and `@ManyToOne` annotations when mapping a one-to-many relationship in Spring.
 We could choose to do the same here, but that would require us to create a user authority entity.
-Instead, we'll make use of the `@ManyToMany` annotations - just like we saw when introducing JPA for the first time in a couple of modules back.
+Instead, we'll make use of the `@ManyToMany` annotations - just like we saw when introducing JPA for the first time a couple of modules back.

 Since we are defining the many-to-many relationship, we'll need to modify the `User` class as well.
 Add the following `authorites` field to the `User` class: